neilteng/A-practice-on-binary-Classification/README.md

 # A-practice-on-binary-Classification
-A practice on binary Classification by Sklearning
+A practice on binary Classification by Sklearning with pipeline, data exploration, dimension reduction, and gridsearch.

+Also, I visualize the gridsearch with 3-D graph on 2 parameter.